top of page

 The Maritime Museum of the Atlantic in Halifax

-Also located right on the boardwalk, and a must-visit destination is the Maritime Museum of the Atlantic, where you can learn about Halifax's port history, including its connection to the Titanic disaster.
-Being the closest port of substantial size to the tragic site where the Titanic sank, Halifax played a vital role in the aftermath of the disaster.
+Also located right on the boardwalk, and a must-visit destination is the Maritime Museum of the Atlantic, where you can learn about Halifax's port history, including its connection to the Titanic disaster, as Halifax played a vital role in the aftermath of the disaster.

-Outside of the museum stands the iconic wave monument that kids seem to love climbing up and sliding down.
-There is also a submarine inspired playground for the kids to enjoy.
-While the kids are busy ‘surfing the wave’, why not sample some delicious fish and chips or a lobster roll from the nearby food stalls.
+Outside of the museum is the iconic wave monument that kids love clambering all over, along with a submarine inspired playground.
+While the kids are busy ‘surfing the wave’, why not grab a coffee, or better yet, try some delicious fish and chips or a lobster roll from the nearby food stalls.

 The Halifax Public Gardens